After Effects Video Editor

 Hardware Considerations

-For serious After Effects Video Editor usage, you could benefit from:
+For high-end After Effects Video Editor usage, you could benefit from:

-• Peripherals: Such as cameras, microphones, or converters, depending on how deep you want to go with After Effects Video Editor.
+• Peripherals: Such as cameras, microphones, or storage solutions, depending on how deep you want to go with After Effects Video Editor.

 Skill Development

-After Effects Video Editor can be mastered by focusing on a few competencies:
+After Effects Video Editor can be mastered by focusing on a few techniques:

 1. Understanding Basics – Familiarize yourself with layout setups.